-For people traveling from Bangalore, the most convenient train is the Mailaduthurai Express that leaves Bangalore Cantonment in the evening at 7:10 pm.
+For people travelling from Bangalore, the most convenient train is the Mailaduthurai Express that leaves Bangalore Cantonment in the evening at 7:10 pm.
 From Mailaduthurai station there is a bus that takes you directly to Thirunallar Temple.
 This bus service is available only on Saturdays.

 From Mailaduthurai station there is a bus that takes you directly to Thirunallar Temple.
 This bus service is available only on Saturdays.
 On other days one needs to travel from the Mailaduthurai railway station to the town bust-stop and then take a bus to Karaikal.
 From Karaikal, there are many share autos that will drop you off at Thirunallar for as little as Rs.
 10/-

 Devotees coming from Chennai, Andhra Pradesh can easily reach Karaikal via Chidambaram and Sirkali.
 Frequent bus service available from Chidambaram to Karaikal bus stand.

-Trichy is the nearest airport which is located around 154 kilometer from Thirunallar temple.
+Trichy is the nearest airport which is located around 154 kilometres from Thirunallar temple.
 One can reach temple from Trichy via Thanjavur, Kumbakonam by train, bus, car and other motor vehicles.